Bermuda fares better than expected after hurricane's direct hit

 Gonzalo peaked on Thursday as a Category 4 hurricane, the first of such strength in the Atlantic since 2011, before weakening.
 It was expected to continue weakening as it moved with increased speed northward over cooler waters.

-Gonzalo is expected to pass near the coast of Newfoundland on Saturday night or early Sunday, hurricane center forecasters said.
+Gonzalo is expected to pass near the coast of Newfoundland on Saturday night or early Sunday, hurricane centre forecasters said.

 Jeff Masters, a hurricane expert with private forecaster Weather Underground, said Bermuda was among the best equipped places in the Atlantic for weathering such storms, in part because of strict building codes.

-Hurricane Fabian, which pummeled the island in 2003 and caused $300 million in damage, was a Category 3 storm, he said.
+Hurricane Fabian, which pummelled the island in 2003 and caused $300 million in damage, was a Category 3 storm, he said.

 Hurricanes range in severity from Category 1 to catastrophic Category 5.